EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 title: Bucardo and truncate triggers
 ---

 Version 8.4 of Postgres was recently released.
-One of the [features](http://www.postgresql.org/docs/8.4/static/release-8-4.html) that hasn't gotten a lot of press, but which I'm excited about, is truncate triggers.
-This fixes a critical hole in trigger-based PostgreSQL replication systems, and support for these new triggers is now working in the [Bucardo replication program.](http://bucardo.org)
+One of the [features](https://www.postgresql.org/docs/8.4/static/release-8-4.html) that hasn’t gotten a lot of press, but which I’m excited about, is truncate triggers.
+This fixes a critical hole in trigger-based PostgreSQL replication systems, and support for these new triggers is now working in the [Bucardo replication program.](https://bucardo.org)

-Truncate triggers were added to Postgres by [Simon Riggs](http://wiki.postgresql.org/wiki/Simon_Riggs%27_Development_Projects) (thanks Simon!), and unlike other types of triggers (UPDATE, DELETE, and INSERT), they are statement-level only, as truncate is not a row-level action.
+Truncate triggers were added to Postgres by [Simon Riggs](https://wiki.postgresql.org/wiki/Simon_Riggs%27_Development_Projects) (thanks Simon!), and unlike other types of triggers (UPDATE, DELETE, and INSERT), they are statement-level only, as truncate is not a row-level action.

-Here's a quick demo showing off the new triggers.
-This is using the development version of Bucardo - a major new version is expected to be released in the next week or two that will include truncate trigger support and many other things.
+Here’s a quick demo showing off the new triggers.
+This is using the development version of Bucardo—​a major new version is expected to be released in the next week or two that will include truncate trigger support and many other things.
 If you want to try this out for yourself, just run:

 ```bash
 $ git clone git-clone http://bucardo.org/bucardo.git/
 ```

-Bucardo does three types of replication; for this example, we'll be using the 'pushdelta' method, which is your basic "master to slaves" relationship.
-In addition to the master database (which we'll name A) and the slave database (which we'll name B), we'll create a third database for Bucardo itself.
+Bucardo does three types of replication; for this example, we’ll be using the ‘pushdelta’ method, which is your basic “master to slaves” relationship.
+In addition to the master database (which we’ll name A) and the slave database (which we’ll name B), we’ll create a third database for Bucardo itself.

 ```bash
 $ initdb -D bcdata